danwing/referee/draft-wing-settle-referee.md

 ~~~~~

 The Referee system allows keeping the unique name the same for the
-lifetime of the device while allowing changing its public key.
+lifetime of the device while allowing changing its public key, if
+the server informs the Referee about its public key change.

 ## Key Lifetime (Rotating Public Key) {#key-lifetime}

-For security hygiene, the public keys in a server and in the Referee
+For security hygiene, the public keys in a server and the Referee may
-are occasionally changed.
+be occasionally changed.
 This section discusses how such changes are
 handled by a Referee system.

 ### Server